Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2355,
     "flavour_text": "",
     "description": {
-        "desc": "K'thriss' unseen servant, Velvet, increases the damage of Champions not adjacent to K'thriss by $amount% for each affected Champion, stacking multiplicatively. "
+        "desc": "K'thriss' unseen servant, Velvet, increases the damage of Champions not adjacent to K'thriss by $amount% for each affected Champion, stacking multiplicatively."
     },
     "effect_keys": [
         {